Home Blog Page 8

 Perhaps a neighbor will want to buy them off of you.
 Or, you could always recycle or repurpose them.
 Either of these options are preferable to throwing away scrapped cabinets.

-Where Can I Buy Supplies for Mobile Home Kitchen Cabinets?
+Where Can I Buy Supplies for Manufactured Home Kitchen Cabinets?

 We’re glad you asked.
-One of the best places you can buy everything you need for a mobile home kitchen cabinet project is our Parts and Supplies page.
-This is your one-stop shop for cabinet needs, along with anything else you might need for a mobile home kitchen remodel.
+One of the best places you can buy everything you need for a manufactured home kitchen cabinet project is our Parts and Supplies page.
+This is your one-stop shop for cabinet needs, along with anything else you might need for a manufactured home kitchen remodel.

 Now, if you’re wondering where to buy new cabinets, many local hardware stores offer a number of options for you.